 If you learned that your DCI was in deficit or excess, start adjusting your food intake day by day until you’re consistently meeting your DCI goal.
 Set a goal to check your calories at least monthly.

 2.3 – Don’t skip this

-Sign up for our sort of free Couple’s Clean Week, and we can work with you directly to nail down your calories and a healthy diet.
+Or, sign up for our Couple’s Clean Week, and we can work with you directly to nail down your calories and a healthy diet.